 We provide forums for a rich variety of scholarship on early America.

-The Institute’s annual June conference is a major meeting for scholars of early America.
+The OI’s annual June conference is a major meeting for scholars of early America.
 The content of each meeting is handled by a program committee charged with privileging new ideas and interpretations over well-worn topics.
 Junior as well as senior scholars present their work and care is taken to keep the meeting and accommodations affordable for graduate students.

-24th Annual Institute Conference
+24th Annual OI Conference

 In honor of our 75th anniversary, the Twenty-Fourth Annual Omohundro Institute Conference will convene at our home base in Williamsburg, Virginia, on the campus of the William & Mary.